 • Users should maintain a “clean desk,” ensuring all paperwork and removable media are locked away before leaving the desk unattended.

-• Users must complycon todas the legal, statutory and contractual obligations that are relevant to their role.
+• Users must complywith all the legal, statutory and contractual obligations that are relevant to their role.

-• When leaving the Group, users must inform their line manager before departure about any important information contained in their account and, if necessary,ser así, make surethat your line superior has access to it before your departure.
+• When leaving the Group, users must inform their line manager before departure about any important information contained in their account and, if necessary,be like this, make surethat your line superior has access to it before your departure.

 5.2 The data protection requirements are:

-• Todo el staff must complycon la policyGroup Data Protection in the handling of personal data.
+• All the staff must complywith the policyGroup Data Protection in the handling of personal data.

-• The creation of student data sets outside of the Group Management Information System mustser aprobada previouslypor el Director ofInformación yFinancing.You may be required to complete a Data Protection Impact Assessment before obtaining approval.
+• The creation of student data sets outside of the Group Management Information System mustbe approved previouslyby the director ofInformation andFinancing.You may be required to complete a Data Protection Impact Assessment before obtaining approval.

-• Users should not store personal data on mobile devices (tablets, smartphones, smartwatches, etc.).), dispositivos portable storage (USB flash drives, hard drives
+• Users should not store personal data on mobile devices (tablets, smartphones, smartwatches, etc.).), devices portable storage (USB flash drives, hard drives

-removable,etc.) or in cloud storage services not providedpor el Group (Dropbox, OneDrive,etc.) without an approved risk assessmentpor el Director Information Technology.
+removable,etc.) or in cloud storage services not providedby the Group (Dropbox, OneDrive,etc.) without an approved risk assessmentby the director Information Technology.
 This risk assessment may take the form of an Impact Assessment

 of Data Privacy.

-• Users must take precautions to protect all computer media and mobile devices when taking them outside the Group's premises (por ejemplo, avoid leaving a laptop unattendedor displayed in a car in a manner that could encourage opportunistic theft).
+• Users must take precautions to protect all computer media and mobile devices when taking them outside the Group's premises (For example, avoid leaving a laptop unattendedor displayed in a car in a manner that could encourage opportunistic theft).

-• Users should not use their work email address to subscribe to newsletters.por correo electronicor register for social media accounts without a clear commercial use that would allow them to do so.
+• Users should not use their work email address to subscribe to newsletters.by mail electronicor register for social media accounts without a clear commercial use that would allow them to do so.

-• Todo intercambio of classified data, including personal data,con organismosexternal must be carried outSecure data sharing methods include encryption, direct transfer, and the use of trusted third parties.
-Such data sharing must also comply with permitted usage.por la policyand the Group's data protection notices, or authorization will be requested from the persons involved.
+• All exchange of classified data, including personal data,with organismsexternal must be carried outSecure data sharing methods include encryption, direct transfer, and the use of trusted third parties.
+Such data sharing must also comply with permitted usage.by the policyand the Group's data protection notices, or authorization will be requested from the persons involved.

 • Sending personal data via WhatsApp or other unauthorized social media messengers is not permitted.

-• The sending of personal data is not permitted.por faxFax is considered unsafe and,por lo so much,It is not suitable for sending or receiving information from classification higher thanthe public one.
+• The sending of personal data is not permitted.by faxFax is considered unsafe and,so so much,It is not suitable for sending or receiving information from classification higher thanthe public one.

 5.3 The privacy requirements are:

 • Access to a staff member's email and file storage may be granted to the immediate superior or another staff member delegated by the superior.
-Such requests must be submittedpor escrito to theDirector Information Technologypor parte of the immediate superior and accesssolo se will be granted when there is a clear business justification.
+Such requests must be submittedin writing to thedirector Information Technologyon the part of the immediate superior and accessonly know will be granted when there is a clear business justification.

-• User's email and file storage, as well as information provided, may be accessed to comply withcon los legal requirements.This includes
+• User's email and file storage, as well as information provided, may be accessed to comply withwith the legal requirements.This includes

 the Group's obligations under data protection and freedom of information legislation.